May 18, 2017 A Guide to Visual Shopping Solutions for Retailers

 As customers become technologically savvy and start expecting more from brands and retailers, these need to step up in order to meet their needs.
 This involves embracing shifting consumer trends and keeping up with the latest tech.
 Whether in-store, online or omnichannel, visual shopping can help retailers make shopping experiences smooth, personal and engaging.

-Our new whitepaper ‘Visual Shopping Solutions for Retailers’ goes through the main challenges the retail industry is facing in 2017, providing solutions that employ Image Recognition, Augmented Reality and Fashion-specific Artificial Intelligence.
+Our new whitepaper ‘Visual Shopping Solutions for Retailers’ goes through the main challenges the retail industry is facing in 2017, providing solutions that employ Image Recognition and Fashion-specific Artificial Intelligence.

 Fighting in-store sales loss